THREE KINDS OF MAN

 THE UNCOMFORTABLE REALITY

-Paul identifies three categories of human beings — not based on moral behaviour, but based on which part of them is governing.
-The natural man is governed by the flesh with no spiritual life.
-The carnal man has been born again but is still governed by the soul.
-The spiritual man is governed by the spirit where Christ dwells.
-Most Christians assume they are spiritual because they are saved.
+Paul contrasts the natural, the fleshly, and the spiritual.
+The issue is deeper than outward morality alone; read through a soul-and-spirit lens, the question becomes: what is governing?
+The natural man has no spiritual life.
+The carnal man has been born again but is still living in a merely human way.
+The spiritual man lives from the spirit where Christ dwells.
+It is easy to assume that saved means spiritual.
 Paul says the Corinthians were saved — and carnal.
 Birth determines category one.
 Source determines the other two.

 ψ